Alan Kerins

 Alan Kerins (born 1977) is an Irish sportsman, humanitarian, social entrepreneur and philanthropist.

 Kerins was a dual player for Galway, a hurler between 1997 and 2011 and a footballer between 2001 and 2004.
 He played with the senior inter-county team until 2011.
-Kerins played hurling with his local club Clarinbridge and football with Salthill-Knocknacarra.
+Kerins played hurling with his local club Clarinbridge and football with Salthill–Knocknacarra.
 He is also founder and CEO of The Inner Winner Institute, a personal development training company.

 Early life

 Kerins's mother runs a B&B in Clarinbridge.
 His father Monty was a significant presence as a coach of hurling in Galway and was a selector for the county's minor and senior teams.

 Kerins studied physiotherapy at Trinity College Dublin.

 Playing career

-Kerins has the distinction of winning All-Ireland medals in both Gaelic games codes (football and hurling) with his county and his club teams - a feat rarely achieved.
+Kerins has the distinction of winning All-Ireland medals in both Gaelic games codes (football and hurling) with his county and his club teams – a feat rarely achieved.

 He holds the unique distinction of having won All-Ireland Club medals in both hurling and football and is the only man to ever do so with different clubs.
+Until 2025, the eleven other players to have achieved this before him all played for St Finbarr's of Cork, at which point all twelve were joined by Dublin's Con O'Callaghan who did so with Cuala.